Native Foods and Gut Health: How Traditional Diets Support a Strong Microbiome

 You can incorporate these foods into your diet now.
 Consuming a plant-based diet focused on non-starchy vegetables, whole grains, and lean proteins is highly recommended to help limit the development of diseases.
 Next time you’re out at the grocery store, look for the options provided.
 You can find a variety of beans, grains, and produce at the grocery store.
 You may also find some of these foods at local farmers' markets or stands.
 Check out local butchers to see their selection of wild game.

 Food is medicine.
-Having this mindset will motivate you to fuel your body with foods to protect it and keep it nourished.
+Having this mindset will motivate you to fuel your body with foods that protect and nourish it.
 If you need further assistance brainstorming ways to incorporate new foods, talk to a registered dietitian.

 Comments